-The fund invests in a mix of Vanguard mutual funds according to an asset allocation strategy designed for investors planning to retire and leave the workforce in or within a few years of 2035 (the target year).
+The fund invests in a mix of Vanguard mutual funds according to an asset allocation strategy designed for investors planning to retire and leave the workforce in or within a few years of 2025 (the target year).
 The fund's asset allocation will become more conservative over time, meaning that the percentage of assets allocated to stocks will decrease while the percentage of assets allocated to bonds and other fixed income investments will increase.

-Fees and Expenses s as of 01-31-24

-Prospectus Net E 0.08%
+Fees and Expenses Prospectus Net E 0.08%

-Prospectus Gross 0.08% -
+Prospectus Gross 0.08%

 Maximum Sales

 12b-1 Fee

+Redemption Fee/

-Redemption Fee,
+Redemption Fee/ Term

 Waiver Data Туре Exp.
-Date %
+Date 9